 You may also be seduced by these other options near Purling Brook Falls:

-- Purling Brook Falls Gwongorella* – a cozy glamping tent at a walking distance from the tracks
+- Purling Brook Falls Gwongorella* – a cozy glamping tent within a walking distance from the tracks

 - Springbrook Mountain Chalets* with a spa bath or a hot tub

 Where are Purling Brook Falls?

 Purling Brook Falls is in Springbrook National Park in Queensland, about 1.5hrs by car from Brisbane and 45 minutes from Surfers Paradise on the Gold Coast.
 There is a car park at the start of the walk that has recently been upgraded, but it’s often very busy.